szotowicz/Friendly_letters/README.md

 - [GSON](https://github.com/google/gson): library to convert Java Objects into JSON and back.
 Released under the Apache 2.0 license.
 - [Picasso](https://square.github.io/picasso/): library to positioning and scaling images.
 Released under the Apache 2.0 license.
 - [AutoFitTextView](https://github.com/grantland/android-autofittextview): library to automatically resizes text to fit perfectly within its bounds.
 Released under the Apache 2.0 license.
+- [Flaticon](https://www.flaticon.com/): source of icons and pictures.
+The authors have been marked in the file code.
+- [Freesound](https://freesound.org/): source of sound files.
+The authors have been marked in the code.
+Files are licensed under the Attribution License (CC).
+- [dr inż.
+Agnieszka Landowska](http://pg.edu.pl/nailie): the author of recorded commands and praises in Polish.